sanger-pathogens/Unicycler/README.md

 ### Nanopore: 1D vs 2D

-Since Unicycler can tolerate low accuracy reads, [Oxford Nanopore 1D sequencing](https://nanoporetech.com/applications/dna-nanopore-sequencing) is probably preferable to 2D, as it can provide twice as many reads.
-However, at the time of writing, the 2D library prep supports barcoding.
-So if you want to sequence multiple samples on a single flow cell, 2D is currently the only option.
+Since Unicycler can tolerate low accuracy reads, [Oxford Nanopore 1D sequencing](https://nanoporetech.com/applications/dna-nanopore-sequencing) is preferable to 2D, as it can provide twice as many reads.
+Unicycler will of course work with 2D reads, but you can get more out of your flow cell with 1D.

 ### Bad Illumina reads